-Three PEME clinics in Ukraine have been selected, three in Odessa, one Kherson, one in Kyiv (Kiev) and one in Mariupol.
+Six PEME Clinic in the Ukraine have been selected, three in Odessa, one Kherson, one in Kyiv (Kiev) and one in Mariupol.
 The price of the PEME package in Ukraine is USD 90 per person.

 Clinics in India

 Nine PEME clinics in India have been selected, one in New Delhi, one in Chennai, one in Goa, one in Kolkata, four in Mumbai and one in Navi Mumbai.
 The price of the PEME package in India is USD 105 per person.

 It should be noted that the packages differ slightly in content as they are tailored to address the common medical conditions prevalent in each country.

 Three PEME clinics in Croatia have been selected; two in Rijeka and one in Dubrovnik.
 The price of the PEME package in Croatia is USD 90 per person.

 Clinic in Georgia

 A Clinic in Batumi Georgia has been selected.
 The price of the PEME package in Georgia is USD 90 per person.

 When contacting a listed clinic to arrange a PEME, the “West of England package” should be specified.
 All PEME costs are to be paid directly to the clinic by the Member or their manning agents and are not reimbursable by the Club.